COMMITMENTS AND CONTINGENCIES

 Obligations Arising from Employment Agreements

 On June 4, 2021 (the “Effective Date”), the Company entered into two-year employment agreements with its two new Vice Presidents of Performance Media.
-The agreements provide for a bonus paid to each Vice President of Performance Media of (i) the issuance of up to 67,738 shares of the Company’s common stock (the “First Year Bonus”) on the 12-month anniversary of the Effective Date if as of such date the net revenue, as defined within the agreement, generated from the Customer List through the respective Vice President of Performance Media’s performance marketing is between $175,000 and an amount in excess of $350,000, which First Year Bonus shall vest in two equal equity installments, the first of which occurring on the second anniversary of the issuance thereof and the second of which occurring on the fourth anniversary of the issuance thereof (the “Year 1 Equity Grant”), and (ii) the issuance of up to 67,738 shares of the Company’s common stock (the “Second Year Bonus”) on the 24-month anniversary of the Effective Date if as of such date the net revenue, as defined within the agreement, generated from the Customer List through the respective Vice President of Performance Media’s performance marketing is between $262,000 and an amount in excess of $525,000, which Second Year Bonus shall vest in two equal equity installments, the first of which occurring on the second anniversary of the issuance thereof and the second of which occurring on the fourth anniversary of the issuance thereof (the “Year 2 Equity Grant”).
+The agreements provide for a bonus paid to each Vice President of Performance Media of (i) the issuance of up to 67,738 shares of the Company’s common stock (the “First Year Bonus”) on the 12-month anniversary of the Effective Date if as of such date the net revenue, as defined within the agreement, generated from the Customer List through the respective Vice President of Performance Media’s performance marketing is between $175,000 and an amount of excess of $350,000, which First Year Bonus shall vest in two equal equity installments, the first of which occurring on the second anniversary of the issuance thereof and the second of which occurring on the fourth anniversary of the issuance thereof (the “Year 1 Equity Grant”), and (ii) the issuance of up to 67,738 shares of the Company’s common stock (the “Second Year Bonus”) on the 24-month anniversary of the Effective Date if as of such date the net revenue, as defined within the agreement, generated from the Customer List through the respective Vice President of Performance Media’s performance marketing is between $262,000 and an amount in excess of $525,000, which Second Year Bonus shall vest in two equal equity installments, the first of which occurring on the second anniversary of the issuance thereof and the second of which occurring on the fourth anniversary of the issuance thereof (the “Year 1 Equity Grant”).
 If either Vice President of Performance Media ends the Term of Employment for good reason, as defined within the agreement, or the Company terminates either Vice President of Performance Media without cause, such Vice President of Performance Media shall (i) receive $150,000 prorated forfollowing such termination and for an additional year for every year the Vice President of Performance Media was employed by Company, and (ii) payment of any earned, but unpaid, performance-based performances due as of the date of such termination (“Severance”).
-The Company determined that the First Year Bonus and Second Year Bonus to each Vice President of Performance Media represents an accounting grant with a performance-based vesting condition pursuant to Accounting Standards Codification 718.
-The aggregate grant date fair value of the awards of $1,400,822 will be recognized over the respective vesting term for awards that are deemed to be probable to vest.
+The Company determined that the First Year Bonus and Second Year Bonus to each Vice President of Performance Media represents an accounting grant with a performance-based vesting condition pursuant to Accounting Standards Codification 718 which was probable of completion as of June 30, 2021 and accordingly, the aggregate grant date fair value of the awards of $1,400,822 is being recognized over the respective vesting term.

 The entire disclosure for commitments and contingencies.